Kabir Khan (director): Film production and screenwriting (2015-present)

-Khan again collaborated with Salman on Tubelight, an official remake of the 2015 American film Little Boy, which was based in the backdrop of the 1962 Sino-Indian war and marked the debut of Chinese actress Zhu Zhu, with a worldwide release in June 2017.
-The film, just like the original, met with negative reviews, but was slightly better received due to Salman's performance and the direction.
-Later, in 2019, his first web series, The Forgotten Army: Azaadi Ke Liye, a 5-episode original based on Subhas Chandra Bose's Azad Hind Fauj, released on Amazon Prime Video.
-The series has a different premise from his 1999 documentary of the same name.
+Khan again collaborated with Salman for the third time on the war drama Tubelight (2017), an official remake of the 2015 American film Little Boy, which was based in the backdrop of the 1962 Sino-Indian war and marked the Hindi film debut of Chinese actress Zhu Zhu, with a worldwide release in June 2017.
+The film, just like the original, met with negative reviews, but was slightly better received for its direction and Salman's performance.
+It also emerged as a commercial failure at the box-office.